hyshka/django-webpack-talk/SLIDES.md

 ## Overview

-- Explore two common architectures for integrating a Single Page App into Django
+- Explore two common architectures for integrating a Single Page App with Django

 - Live demo of the techmeet app (Same Origin)